 Don’t fall into the trap of thinking you must do whatever you want straight away, before it’s too late.
 Whatever you do now will prepare you for the things you will do in the future.
 Everything you do is cumulative.

 This refers to a certain sense of mindfulness in our being and our everyday life.
 With a slower pace and an awareness for the fleeting of time, one may never waste one’s time, even when doing nothing at all.
-I find this thought both reassuring and inspiring at the same time because even though I might not always spend my time with things I SHOULD spend time on, this does not mean I waste it …
+I find this thought both reassuring and inspiring at the same time because even though I might not always spend my time doing things I SHOULD do, this does not mean I waste it …

 We are powerless in the face of disease, death and nightmares, but our tidy cupboards stand as proof that we can and do control our own tiny corner of the universe.